Hamiltonstovare Breed Summary

 Intelligent, Energetic, Friendly, Patient and Even-Tempered

-Hailing from Sweden, these doggies are highly prized in their native country because of their fantastic hunting abilities!
-It's thought that they also share an ancestry with a variety of Foxhounds and Harriers.
-They are inept at hunting by themselves as opposed to stating in packs but are also often seen to work in pairs.
+Hailing from Sweden, these dogs are highly prized in their native country because of their fantastic hunting abilities!
+It's thought that they also share ancestry with a variety of Foxhounds and Harriers.
+They are inept at hunting by themselves as opposed to staying in packs but are also often seen to work in pairs.
 For this reason, they may be able to live with another dog as well!
 But no small animals, as they have very high prey drives!

-They are very lovely to look at, and highly-regarded for their intelligence, which in turn makes them easier to train.
+They are very lovely to look at, and highly-regarded for their intelligence, which in turn makes them relatively easy to train.
 Their high energy also means that they would best suit a family who already lead an active lifestyle that they can easily slot into.

 Fun Fact: They are one of the most popular breeds in Sweden!